ipfs-shipyard/discussify-styleguide/src/components/floating-d/README.md

 | commentsCount | number | | Number of comments within the discussion |
 | hasUnread | bool | false | True if there's unread comments within the discussion |

-Any other properties supplied will be spread to the root element (native element).
+Any other properties supplied will be spread to the root element.